Weitere Infos (Randbereich)

 are now completely separate,

-all the words are still in boxes,
+and the words are still in boxes,

 but they're now laid out with style.